emaphp/backbone.tango/README.md

 <br/>
 **View options**

  * position: Determines in which place notifications are shown.
-Values: 'top-right, 'top-left', 'bottom-right', 'bottom-left' (default: 'top-right').
+Values: 'top-right', 'top-left', 'bottom-right', 'bottom-left' (default: 'top-right').
- * timeout: The time in milliseconds in which a notification remains visible (default: 5000).
+ * timeout: The amount of time (in milliseconds) a notification remains visible (default: 5000).
  * newestOnTop: Determines if new notifications are rendered on top of old ones (default: true).
  * type: Notification type.
 Values: 'info', 'success', 'error', 'warning' (default: undefined).
- * template: The function used to generate a notification view html (default: undefined, when no template is found then a default one is used).
+ * template: The function used to generate a notification view (default: undefined, when no template is found then a default one is used).
  * templateFn: A function that receives a list of options and returns a template function.
 It has priority over the *template* option (default: undefined).